 If your conversion rate is lower than Amazon’s average, there are quick ways to increase it.
 Here are some of them:

-- Use the appropriate keywords for your product titles and descriptions.
+- Use Amazon keyword tools to find the appropriate keywords for your product titles and descriptions.

 - Highlight your product’s benefits in the product descriptions.

 - Include photos that show how your product is used.

 - Use Amazon Seller software to monitor your competitor’s prices and ensure you’re not too high or too low.

 - Aim for your products to become Amazon Prime eligible.

 - Encourage your customers to leave product reviews.

 However, conversion is not the only important metric.
 It’s dangerous to be fixated on conversion without understanding the other metrics, especially those that relate to profitability.

 Advertising Cost of Sales (ACOS) tells you how much ad spend you incur for every $1 revenue earned.
 This is a great metric to gauge how profitable your campaigns are.
 To calculate this, simply divide your total ad spend by the number of generated sales.

 According to the Sellics Benchmarker Annual Report 2022, the ACOS has increased by 7.5% for Sponsored Products.
 It shows that the ad environment on Amazon has become increasingly competitive.
 Their data suggest that the median ACOS has increased from just over 33% to 35.6% of ad revenue.
 In other words, this means an ad spend of $0.35 for every $1.00 sale.